tapfortap/Documentation/plugins/unity.md

 ### Configuring Tap for Tap for Android
 A few additions need to be made to Unity's AndroidManifest.xml.
 If you do not have a custom manifest Unity recommends to create your own under the `Assets/Plugins/Android `folder ([Unity docs](http://docs.unity3d.com/Documentation/Manual/PluginsForAndroid.html)).
-Or you can edit the default manifest at:
+Or you can edit the default manifest:
-Mac OSX: `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer`
+ - OSX: `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer/AndroidManifest.xml`
-Windows: `C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\AndroidManifest.xml`
+ - Windows: `C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\AndroidManifest.xml`

 1. Add the following permissions to the AndroidManifest.xml
   `<uses-permission android:name="android.permission.INTERNET" />`